Pinky Lee: Personal life

-Lee was married to Bebe (née Beatrice Dancis), with whom he had two children, Patricia Bonnie Lee and Morgan David Lee.
+Lee was married to Bebe, with whom he had two children, Patricia Bonnie Lee and Morgan David Lee.
 Lee's brother-in-law was well-known Tin Pan Alley songwriter Al Sherman.
 Lee was also the uncle of the Sherman Brothers, Robert and Richard, with whom he also worked from time to time in the 1950s.

 Later years and death

 In later years, Lee worked as a teacher and appeared in regional musical theater productions.
 He died in 1993 in Mission Viejo, California.
 His interment was at Mount Sinai Memorial Park Cemetery.